-I am a Ph.D. student and National Science Foundation Graduate Research Fellow at the University of Washington School of Environmental and Forest Sciences.
+I am a Ph.D. candidate at the University of Washington School of Environmental and Forest Sciences.
 I hold two degrees from the University of Wisconsin–Madison, including a Bachelor of Science in biology, Spanish, and environmental studies (2015) and a Master of Science in environmental science (2017).

 My current research is focused on characterizing the impact of particle pollution from various sources, including wildfire smoke, on bird activity.